adyen-examples/adyen-step-by-step-integration-workshop/README.md

 **Step 12.** Let's add 3DS2 to our `/payments`-request.
 Note: New to 3DS2?
 You can read our [docs](https://docs.adyen.com/online-payments/3d-secure/) or go to this [technical blog post](https://www.adyen.com/knowledge-hub/a-guide-to-integrating-with-adyen-web-for-3d-secure-2-payments) that will guide you through the why & whats.
-Go back to the `/controller/ApiController`, let's add the following parameters to the Payment Request for the redirect flow:
+Go back to the `/controller/ApiController`, add the following parameters to your `PaymentRequest` for the redirect flow:
    * Origin
    * ShopperIP
    * ShopperInteraction